shauliz/node-express-multitenant/README.md

 This package will take responsibility out of the developer's hands and will automatically add or edit the `where` clause with the proper tenant id.

 The developers experience will be seamless, as from their perspective this app has only one client.
+A developer can explicitly override the multi-tenancy validation using the package's override option

 ## Getting the tenant id